 The Villanova ADVANCE office is known as the VISIBLE program—Villanova Initiative to Support Inclusiveness and Build Leaders.
 Housed in the Office of the Provost, this office partners with the Office of Diversity and Inclusion and the Anne Welsh McNulty Institute for Women's Leadership to form a cohesive team to advance intersectional gender equity.

 Focusing on both research and programming, the VISIBLE team will undertake a critical review of Villanova’s recruiting, hiring and retention practices; its campus culture for diversity, inclusion and equity; and how its evolving status as a national research university impacts its faculty, particularly in STEM.
-Based upon Villanova’s work, the team will develop a proposed model of institutional change that could enable other higher education institutions to reduce the potential for institutional bias against women and underrepresented minorities during times of major institutional transition.
+Based upon Villanova’s work, the team will develop a proposed model of institutional change that could enable other higher education institutions to reduce the potential for institutional bias against women and underrepresented groups during times of major institutional transition.

 The VISIBLE team will work with outside experts to develop unique and impactful training and engagement opportunities for senior campus leaders, department leadership, and faculty.
 The effectiveness of different approaches will be assessed as part of a research study, to determine what model might be most effective both at Villanova and across higher education.